Aquarium Nitrogen Cycle

 Many associate fishless cycling with the pure ammonia method, however fishless cycling is ANY method that does not introduce fish immediately or until the aquarium has gone thru the nitrogen cycle.
-In other words, the ammonia and nitrites have gone up then back down which can take from 10 to as long as 45 days depending on method tank size and temperature.
-I will note that method one (if done properly) rarely results in an ammonia and nitrite spike, this is why it is my preferred method WHEN possible.

 I do NOT recommend adding “starter” or cycling fish to start your nitrogen cycle for either freshwater or saltwater.

 Regardless of method used, a product that can further aid in establishment of your bio filter is AAP Shieldex.
 This is NOT a cycling aid, rather it is a slime coat and water conditioner that also works extremely well as base for nitrifying bacteria to cling to.

 Finally, before I jump into different cycling methods, I would like to note that testing your and keeping a journal of your water parameters during the cycling process (as well later on, but not at as frequent of intervals) is important in my opinion and will help you note subtle changes.
 The frequency is a mater of preference/experience, but I would recommend at least every other day for beginners (generally more advanced aquarists can recognize signs and perform cycling as a routine that requires less testing).

 My preferred cycling method is to transfer filter media.

 The method of adding “aged” or "seasoned" media is much faster (you still have to take it slow, but this with this method some fish can and should be introduced immediately), and provides all the necessary bacteria, the only negative is adding disease pathogens to your aquarium, but I have rarely encountered this problem.